archeduardo5/archeduardo5/README.md

 🌱 Architectural Engineer with experience in construction documentation and project supervision.
 Budget review and planning.
 -  I am committed to each project from its inception to its completion.
--  I also have experience in implementing digital BIM strategies according to ISO 19650 standards.
+-  I also have experience in implementing digital BIM strategies according to ISO-19650 standards.

 [//]: <> (The `&nbsp;` is to have Aphelion take up more space)